View pipeline details

 View execution details, Snap statistics, and logs for a pipeline run.

 In the Pipeline executions table, click a pipeline name to open it in Designer.
 Click anywhere in a pipeline execution row, except the pipeline name, to open the execution details panel.
-The panel includes Snap statistics, Pipeline logs, Pipeline parameters, and State transition.
+Panel tabs include: Snap statistics, Children (only for parent pipelines), Pipeline logs, Pipeline parameters, and State transition.
 Snap statistics also show in Designer when developers validate and run pipelines.

 The following sections describe the panel header for: